 - You create an OTISS ‘survey‘ for the selected site/zone and assign the consultant(s) to do the inspections.
 Only when you set the survey to the ‘active’ state, do the consultants get any visibility of your data.

-- Using the web or their mobile phones (Android), the consultants then have access to the maps and history of the trees for that site.
+- Using the web or their Android phones or GPS device, the consultants then have access to the maps and history of the trees for that site.
 All this historic information is read-only.

 - The consultants carry out the inspections and use the OTISS website to enter the new ‘inspection‘ records.

-- Mobile phones or tablets are ideal for on-site data collection, the consultants first download the previous survey data onto their phone, create new inspection records on-site, and finally synchronise the data back to OTISS.
+- Mobile phones, tablets and smart GPS devices are ideal for on-site data collection, the consultants first download the previous survey data onto their phone, create new inspection records on-site, and finally synchronise the data back to OTISS.
 They can also use the website to update/refine the inspections before completing the survey.

 - The consultant’s report can focus on a summarizing and highlighting the important findings.
 You already have the raw inspection data and recommendations in OTISS.